UNC-Libraries/SCTS-Documentation/Finding Aid Checklist.md

 - Check the math across series to ensure that extents add up.
 Rounding up or down is okay.

 - For additions: add addition extent to collection level extent.

-# Subject Headings

-- Be sure to include a heading for the creator

-- End with a period, with at least two exceptions:

--- Open-ended dates, e.g., **Davis, Angela Y. (Angela Yvonne), 1944-**

--- Information in parentheses, e.g., **Guitar music (Blues)**

 # Items Separated